 The S.A.F.E.
 Approach™ is an exciting training program designed specifically for those in the healthcare field where the effective use of verbal and non-verbal communication skills can reduce the risk of negative or violent encounters with patients, visitors and co-workers.

 The S.A.F.E.
-Approach offers Continuing Education Units (CEU’s) for Levels I, II, & III via the Midwest Multistate Division, an accredited approver and provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC COA).
+Approach offers nursing contact hours for Levels I, II, & III.
+This continuing nursing education activity was approved by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 There’s no question that those in the healthcare industry are experiencing an ever increasing responsibility to care for and protect their staff, patients and visitors.
 The Occupational Safety and Health Act mandates that, in addition to compliance with hazard-specific standards, all employers have a general duty to provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm.
 Not only must you concern yourself with quality medical care, but you also have a duty to protect these individuals from physical harm.